akhealth/EIS-Modernization/procurement-strategy.md

 ## Modular Procurement Principles

+Ultimately, the state’s investment should be measured in working software, not phase documents or milestones.
+Only working systems are of value to real constituents.
+Based on that premise, teams are only able to measure the success of a waterfall project after most costs have been incurred, because that is the first time working software is delivered.
+This is a huge risk.
+Modular procurements allow the state to measure success at more regular intervals, and reduce the overall risk to the state.

 ### Working in the open

 We [embrace](https://github.com/AlaskaDHSS/EIS-Modernization/blob/master/how-we-work.md#principles) the use of open source software, and share the code that is developed as part of this effort openly in public repositories.
 This will help us reduce overdependence on a single vendor, will help us build trust with the vendor partners that we work with and foster reuse both within the State of Alaska, and with other states.